 That started with the codename "Lockheart".

 We don't yet know what it will look like, but we hope that it is something like the excellent mock-up render made by Reddit user JiveDuder (above).
+Certainly, a photo of what is claimed to be the controller for it (which appeared on Reddit before being pulled) suggests something along those lines.

 Xbox Series S specs